HagenSR/byte_le_royale_2022/sphinx/index.rst

 Welcome to FarTech's documentation!
 =======================================

-In this game you write the solider AI for a warmongering robot nation state.
+In this game you write the soldier AI for a warmongering robot nation state.
 Your goal is to win as many 1v1 matches against other AI's, lest your robot employers find you to be incompetent at your job.
-Move, shoot, teleport, buy and throw grenades to secure victory for Amazon ( no relation to the forrest ).
+Move, shoot, teleport, buy and throw grenades to secure victory for Amazon ( no relation to the forest ).

 .. image:: ./_static/imgs/terrorists_byte_le.png
    :width: 800